 Thanks to sparkfun and instructables for holding the microcontroller contest.
 It really motivated me to document and post my first ever instructable!
 If you like it, please rate and vote for this project!

 Please leave comments! =)

-Step 1: Private Property Rights are Upheld by Police with Guns
+Step 1: Private Property Rights Are Upheld by Police With Guns

 This project was inspired by Mikal Hart's "Reverse Geocache Puzzle Box" He has been wonderful about providing information on his design.
 Please note: "Reverse Geocache" and "Reverse Geocache Puzzle Box" are trademarked intellectual property of Mikal Hart.
 If you think that is uncool, he DOES have all the wiring diagrams and software available for free as long as you are not profiting off of them.
 He did after all write several arduino libraries for the program.

 The original reverse geocache: